silverbulletmd/silverbullet/website/Install/Configuration.md

 # Storage
 $storage
-SilverBullet supports multiple storage backends for keeping your [[Space]] content.
+SilverBullet supports multiple storage backends for keeping your [[Spaces]] content.

 ## Disk storage
 This is the default and simplest backend to use: a folder on disk.
 It is configured as follows: